Necropolis: Rome

+These streets would feature a mix of tombs and mausoleums along its edges, and their size, detailing and proximity to the road largely depended on the wealth of its owner.
+The aforementioned Appian Way features circular mausoleums such as the Tomb of Caecilia Metella, Casal Rotondo and the Mausoleum of Maxentius built during the late Republic and early Empire for members of the powerful Roman elites.

 The 'Vila de Madrid' necropolis is located in Barcelona, Catalonia.
 The first archaeological digs happened in the 1950s and uncovered many graves along a side road that was part of the Roman city of Barcino's western cemetery.